nixworks/public/news/2010/09/20/index.md

 _Context: Glastonbury Abbey, Hollywood, King Arthur, Nicolas Cage_

 ### [More than 600 antiquities lost in mysterious circumstances due to "inappropriate handover procedures" after being repatriated by the United States in 2009 are found and returned to the National Museum of Iraq. ](/news/2010/09/20/more-than-600-antiquities-lost-in-mysterious-circumstances-due-to-inappropriate-handover-procedures-after-being-repatriated-by-the-united.md)
-_Context: National Museum of Iraq, U.S._
+_Context: National Museum of Iraq, United States_

 ### [Jailed U.S. entertainer Lindsay Lohan has her probation revoked by Judge Elden Fox following a failed drug test. ](/news/2010/09/20/jailed-u-s-entertainer-lindsay-lohan-has-her-probation-revoked-by-judge-elden-fox-following-a-failed-drug-test.md)
-_Context: Lindsay Lohan, U.S., drug test, probation_
+_Context: Lindsay Lohan, United States, drug test, probation_

 ### [110 people are wounded as a stadium collapses during a car race in Paran, Brazil. ](/news/2010/09/20/110-people-are-wounded-as-a-stadium-collapses-during-a-car-race-in-parana-brazil.md)
 About 110 people have been injured, 22 seriously, when part of the seating at a stadium in Brazil collapsed during a car race, rescue services say.